FAQ

 What does sustainability mean for Fresenius?

 Sustainability is deeply embedded in our thinking and our actions – at all levels of our company.
 Since Fresenius was established more than a century ago, our business model has been focused on the well-being of our patients.
-Social responsibility is reflected not only in our commitment providing access to healthcare and medicine to as many people as possible, but in our ambition to be a reliable partner for healthcare systems worldwide and a good employer to more than 300,000 people.
+Social responsibility is reflected not only in our commitment providing access to healthcare and medicine to as many people as possible, but in our ambition to be a reliable partner for healthcare systems worldwide and a good employer to our employees.
 To act in an environmentally sustainable way we use natural resources as carefully as possible.
 Our economic sustainability is demonstrated by our continued success and our long-term growth strategy.

-Investor Relations & Sustainability coordinates the implementation of sustainability guidelines and standards at operational level and is responsible for the non-financial reporting of the Fresenius Group.
+Group ESG coordinates the implementation of sustainability guidelines and standards at operational level and is responsible for the non-financial reporting of the Fresenius Group.
 Business Integrity is responsible for our Code of Conduct and manages issues relating to human rights, supply chain, and compliance.
 Data protection and cybersecurity are independent areas of responsibility.

 The departments and functions on Fresenius SE & Co.
 KGaA level support the business segments in the development of guidelines and management concepts relating to these sustainability topics.
 The business segments have also defined departments and responsible persons – often in the form of sustainability officers who coordinate all.